 Step 2 – Volunteering Opportunities and Station Events

-Keep up with volunteering opportunities and station events by subscribing to the KOOP mailing list and attending monthly station-wide meetings (generally, 7pm, first Mondays of the month).
+Keep up with volunteering opportunities and station events by subscribing to the KOOP listserv and attending monthly station-wide meetings (generally, 7 PM, first Mondays of the month, location TBD).

 Step 3 – Record Your Volunteer Hours